lse-my472/lse-my472.github.io/index.md

 #### 1. Introduction to data

-In the first week, we will introduce the basic concepts of the course, including how data is recorded, stored, and shared.
-Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through in setting up an account and subscribing to the course organisation and assignments.
+In the first week, we will introduce some basic concepts of how data is recorded and stored, and we will also review R fundamentals.
+Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will also discuss the use of git and GitHub.

-This week will also introduce basic data types, in a language-agnostic manner, from the perspective of machine implementations through to high-level programming languages.
-We will then focus on how basic data types are implemented in R.

 ##### Lecture